devsingh31/TicTacToe.c-Dev-Singh/README.md

 ## Game Rules
 The game is played on a grid that's 3 squares by 3 squares.
 Players take turns putting their marks (X or O) in empty squares.
 The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.
 When all 9 squares are full, if no player has 3 marks in a row, the game is considered a draw.

----

-Feel free to modify and distribute this README as necessary for your project.